Integrations

 People reach for the ConvertKit + Airtable integration when they want to use their subscriber list outside the ConvertKit UI — tagging in Airtable views, running reports against subscriber metadata, joining subscribers with other tables.

-The Zap-based version of this looks like “new subscriber — create Airtable row.”
-The version that survives looks like:
+The Zap-based version of this is “new subscriber — create Airtable row.”
+The version that survives a year of edits looks like:

 This pattern shows up most often when ConvertKit is the email tool but Airtable is the operations tool — segmentation, list cleaning, content planning — and the two need to stay coherent.